GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/02.111-120/05.When-the-Lord-of-Love-Was-Here/docs.md

 ---
+title: |
-title: 115.
-When the Lord of Love Was Here
+    115. When the Lord of Love Was Here - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 115.
+When the Lord of Love Was Here.
+When the Lord of love was here,  Happy hearts to Him were dear,  Though His heart was sad;  Worn and lonely for our sake,  Yet he turned aside to make  All the weary glad.
+    keywords:  |
-    keywords: Church Hymnal, When the Lord of Love Was Here, When the Lord of love was here,
+        Church Hymnal 1941, adventhymnals, advent hymnals, When the Lord of Love Was Here, When the Lord of love was here.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 115. WHEN THE LORD OF LOVE WAS HERE
+####  Church Hymnal 1941,

 ```txt

 1.
 When the Lord of love was here,
 Happy hearts to Him were dear,